vanilla/docs/content/developer/framework/permissions.md

 The forum owner's account (the one you create when installing Vanilla) gets a special flag set on it.
 This is accomplished by setting the `Admin` column equal to `1` in the `User` table.

-Accounts with this flag set bypass all permission checks. `CheckPermission` will always return `true` and no permission exception will ever be thrown for it.
+Accounts with this flag set bypass all permission checks. `checkPermission` will always return `true` and no permission exception will ever be thrown for it.
 It will do this regardless of any role assignment.

 For this reason, it is extremely important to test your addons with a non-owner account to see your permission checks in action.